-Once you have followed the gentle suggestions in the How to Write a Novel post and done gone and written yourself a novel, (or if you've written a nonfiction book proposal), it is then time to see what the world thinks of it.
+Once you have followed the gentle suggestions in the How to Write a Novel post and/or my book How to Write a Novel: 47 Rules for Writing a Stupendously Awesome Novel You Will Love Forever and you done gone and written yourself a novel, (or if you've written a nonfiction book proposal), it is then time to see what the world thinks of it.
 The first step in this process if you are seeking traditional publication is to find an agent.

 Please check out this post about how to find a literary agent, since a query letter is not the only way of going about it.
 But chances are you will at some point have to sit down and write one of these beastly missives.
 Here's how you do it.